matzeschmid/Cppcheck-HIS-addon/README.md

 This addon has been tested on a machine running 64-bit Ubuntu 19.10 with Cppcheck v1.84 up to latest release v1.90 .

 # Supported HIS metric checks
-The follwing metrics are checked according to document `HIS source code metrics v1.3.1` .
+The following metrics are checked according to document `HIS source code metrics v1.3.1` .

 | Metric | Description | Range |
 | ------ | ----------- |:-----:|